HowWeiBin/FHI-DOS/README.md

 # FHI-DOS

 Contains a python workflow capable of training a machine learning model from the output files of FHI-AIMS.
 The directory FHI-outputs comprise of folders which contain the FHI output of each structure in the training set based on hyperparameters defined in a file 'hypers.yaml'.

+# Overall Workflow
-The training script would read the process the data from the FHI-AIMS output, generating SOAP features and DOS targets, to train a fully connected neural network capable of predicting the electronic density of states of a structure, gridwise, in a user-defined energy window.
+The training script would first process the data from the FHI-AIMS output, generating SOAP features and DOS targets, to train a fully connected neural network capable of predicting the electronic density of states of a structure, gridwise, in a user-defined energy window.
 To integrate the workflow for both the adaptive energy reference and fixed energy reference, the DOS targets will be computed and stored as Cubic Hermite Splines.

+The inference script would take as input, the .xyz of a set of inference structures, generate SOAP features from them and generate predictions based on a trained model.

 ## Installing Dependencies